 Here at DIY Doctor we greatly enjoy seeing just how many amazing solutions for this that others can come up with.

-One of our favourites is transforming the empty space under your stairs into something practical and resourceful.
+One of our favourites is transforming the empty space under the stairs into something practical and resourceful.
 Have you ever noticed just how much unused dead space you have under your stairs?

 There is a whole lot of potential and crucial storage space that is being squandered.
 This is true for both large and smaller homes.
 After all, you can never have too much space.